Buying Your First Drum Set

 The three cymbals you need are hi-hats, a crash, and a ride; each with a stand to mount them.
 The hi-hats are two cymbals both mounted onto the hi-hat stand which is attached to a pedal by which you can play the cymbals.
 You will also need a stool (usually called a throne) to sit on and some drumsticks to get started.

-The individual pieces of the drum set come in varying sizes both in length and diameter.
+The individual pieces of an acoustic drum set come in varying sizes both in length and diameter.
 The larger the drum, the lower its standard pitch.
 The average diameters for each of the drums are as follows.
 The bass drum: 22 inches, snare drum:14 inches, toms: 10, 12, and 14 inches, hi-hats: 14 inches, crash: 16-18 inches, ride: 20 inches.
 These sizes will vary from set to set.

 If you are buying a drum set for a small child, the sizes of each piece just need to be small enough so that he or she can reach everything comfortably.
 Most drum set manufacturers have child-sized drum sets available.

 The drum heads that go on the drum are tunable with a drum key and will wear out over time.
 One of the best ways to improve a drum’s sound is to put some new high-quality drum heads on it and tune it up.

-An alternative would be to purchase an electronic drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
+An alternative would be to purchase an electric drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
 The advantage of this would be that you can play using headphones and cut down the volume considerably.
-Electronic drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.
+Electric drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.

 Let’s talk money.
 How much will all of this will cost?
 It’s difficult to give exact figures.
 Most major drum set manufacturers offer beginner, intermediate, and professional models of drum sets.
 The main difference in cost between the three is mainly due to the material that the drum is made of (mostly different types of wood) and the quality of the hardware that comes with the set.